MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/cfs-iot-alerts.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of Microsoft Azure showing Connected Field Service IoT alert stream analytics.](./media/cfs-iot-alert-stream-analytics1.png)

-You can find and edit these criteria in **Stream Analytics** in your resource group.
+You can find and edit these criteria in **Azure Stream Analytics** in your resource group.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of Microsoft Azure showing the appropriate resource group and stream analytics job.](./media/cfs-iot-alert-stream-analytics.png)